-SWWC's policy is to protect students' free speech rights while, at the same time, preserving the obligation to provide a learning environment that is free of disruption.
+SWWC's policy is to protect students' free speech rights while, at the same time, preserving the district's obligation to provide a learning environment that is free of disruption.
 All school publications are under the supervision of the building principal and/or sponsor.
-Non-school-sponsored publications may not be distributed without prior approval.
+Nonschool-sponsored publications may not be distributed without prior approval.

-Distribution of Non-School-Sponsored Materials on School Premises
+Distribution of Nonschool-Sponsored Materials on School Premises

 SWWC recognizes that students and employees have the right to express themselves on school property.
 This protection includes distributing non-school-sponsored material, subject to SWWC regulations and procedures, at a reasonable time and place and in a reasonable manner.
+For detailed information, see the complete "Distribution of Nonschool-Sponsored Materials on School Premises by Students and Employees" policy (Appendix 2).

-School-Sponsored Student Publications
+School-Sponsored Media

-SWWC may exercise editorial control over the style and content of student expression in school-sponsored publications and activities.
-Faculty advisors shall supervise student writers to ensure compliance with the law and SWWC policies.
-Students producing official school publications and participating in school activities will be under the supervision of a faculty advisor and the school principal.
-"Official school publications" means school newspapers, yearbooks, or material produced in communications, journalism, or other writing classes as part of the curriculum.

-Expression in an official school publication or school-sponsored activity is prohibited when the material:
+SWWC may exercise editorial control over the style and content of student expression in school-sponsored media as defined in Policy 512 activities.
+Student media advisers shall supervise student writers to ensure compliance with the law and SWWC policies.
+Students producing school-sponsored media and participating in school activities will be under the supervision of a student media adviser and the school principal.
+Expression in school sponsored media or school-sponsored activity is prohibited when the material: